Independent Enrollment Program

 1. "Chinese Government Scholarship Application Form" (filled in Chinese or English);

-2. The home page of the passport.
+2. The first page of the passport.
 Applicants must submit a clear scanned copy of the first page of a Japanese ordinary passport with a validity date later than March 1, 2022.
 If the validity period of the current passport does not meet the requirements, please renew your passport in time.
-For applicants who are unable to apply for a passport before applying due to objective reasons, with the permission of the accepting agency, they can submit valid certificates or supporting documents containing their "English name, gender, nationality, date of birth" and other information.
+For applicants who are unable to apply for a passport before submitting the application due to objective reasons, with the permission of the accepting agency, they can submit valid certificates or supporting documents containing their "English name, gender, nationality, date of birth" and other information.

-3. The highest degree certificate that has been notarized.
-If the applicant is a student at school, he/she must submit the expected graduation certificate or proof of enrollment issued by the school where he/she is studying.
+3. Notarized highest education certificate.
+If the applicant is a student at school, he/she must submit the expected graduation certificate or proof of enrollment issued by the school he is attending.